EliahKagan/muntineer/README.md

 panes.

 Maybe this should have a more fun title.
-I had wanted to call this &ldquo;muntineer,&rdquo; which is a far superior pun to &ldquo;muntineer.&rdquo; Then I learned that the pieces between separate panes in the *same* window fixture are muntins, not mullions. &#128575;
+I had wanted to call this &ldquo;mullionaire,&rdquo; which is a far superior pun to &ldquo;muntineer.&rdquo; Then I learned that the pieces between separate panes in the *same* window fixture are muntins, not mullions. &#128575;